Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers: Results

-{\bf QCM-D mesurements} Collagen and fibrinogen adsorption were performed on methyl-terminated QCM surfaces following the same conditions as were used for the SAW/SPR.
-Changes in resonance frequency and dissipation of the first four odd overtones were measured as a function of time.
-An example of a QCM-D measurement is presented in Fig. \ref{col_QCM} for the same 300~$\mu$g/ml collagen as in Fig. \ref{col} (b) but on a different setup: both experiments (SAW/SPR and QCM) are based on a lab-made open cuvette in which 200~$\mu$l of the new solution is manually injected by a micro-pipette.
-While the kinetics of the SAW and SPR data can be compared, we will not attempt to compare it with the kinetics of the QCM since the latter was included in a different setup.
 We will however see that the asymptotic behavior of both experiments performed separately lead to the same conclusion, namely the large amount of water trapped in the collagen layer.
-Frequency shifts are presented after normalizing by the overtone number as classically done when assuming the adsorbed layer to be rigidly bound to the sensing surface, and by the square root of the overtone number as would be expected for a strongly viscous interaction \cite{ECS}.
-The frequency responses of the different overtones do not overlap when normalized by the overtone number while they do when normalized by the square root of the overtone number, indicating a predominantly viscous interaction of the QCM with the film.
+Frequency shifts are presented after normalizing by the overtone number as classically done when assuming the adsorbed layer to be rigidly bound to the sensing surface, and by the square root of the overtone number as would be expected for a strong hydrodynamic interaction \cite{ECS}.
+The frequency responses of the different overtones do not overlap when normalized by the overtone number while they do when normalized by the square root of the overtone number, indicating a predominantly viscous interaction of the QCM with the film and surrounding solvent.
 Leading to the same conclusion, the dissipation rises to an enormous value above 100$\times 10^{-6}$.
 Quantitatively, if this film was assumed to be a rigid layer, these frequency shifts would correspond to wet masses in the range 8 to 12~$\mu$g/cm$^2$ as obtained by applying the Sauerbrey relation.
 These values are far larger than the corresponding values deduced by SAW measurements (2.10$\pm$0.20~$\mu$g/cm$^2$).
 This points to the fact that SAW measurements are far less sensitive to viscoelastic interactions with the adsorbed film than the QCM.
 All measurements for collagen and fibrinogen adsorptions at the different concentrations were performed and the characteristic results as explained above are summarized in Table \ref{table1}.
-The same conclusion as above can be made in all cases, QCM measurements denoting a viscoelastic behavior of the adsorbed film and the corresponding wet adsorbed masses being always superior to those deduced by SAW.
+The same conclusion as above can be made in all cases, QCM measurements denoting a behavior of the adsorbed film strongly interacting throug hydrodynamic coupling with the bound and surrounding solvent, and the corresponding wet adsorbed masses being always superior to those deduced by SAW.
 Fibrinogen shows less viscoelastic properties than the collagen film and lower protein concentrations result in a less viscoelastic behavior of the adsorbed film.